 STEM Exploration

-Our program will allow students to expand their knowledge and understanding of various STEM topics, enhance their critical thinking skills and build a community of peers from around the world.
-Engage in various ecosystems, dive into the world of DNA, and discover how to become active participants in the fight against global climate change.
-Each day of the STEM Exploration Online Adventure will include instruction on a specialized STEM topic led by expert Wake Forest staff.
+Prepare to experience a week of hands-on activities in Science, Technology, Engineering, and Mathematics.
+Explorers will expand their knowledge and understanding of various STEM topics while enhancing their critical thinking skills.
+Expect to sharpen your math skills, dive into the world of DNA, get your hands dirty playing with technology, and discover how to become active participants in the fight against global climate change.
+Each day of the STEM Exploration Adventure will include instruction on a specialized STEM topic led by expert Wake Forest staff.

 At a Glance